jazorhe/GD50-match3/README.md

 ### timer1: "The Ugly Way"

--   Do the above 5 times
+-   Do the above 5 times with different interval values

 <br>